anhuet/Til-Today-I-Learned/HTML-CSS/client-offset-scroll.md

-### What is offsetHeight, clientHeight, scrollHeight?
+### What is diff of offsetHeight, clientHeight, scrollHeight?
 - <strong>scrollHeight </strong>: ENTIRE  content & padding (visible or not)
 Height of all content + paddings, despite of height of the element.